What Are Security Components?

 On the other hand, emails and text messages can end up in spam folders or be delayed.
 So, app admins might still need to troubleshoot access problems.

-For more information on using the email and SMS verification components, see Email/SMS verification.
+For more information on using the email and SMS verification components, see here.

-With the Fliplet Login component, your users need to have Fliplet accounts to be able to access your apps.
+With the Fliplet Login component, your users need to have a Fliplet account to be able to access your app.
 Fliplet takes care of verifying user credentials.
 If two-factor authentication is set up on the account, the user will need to use this step to verify as well.
 See this article for more on adding users to Fliplet.